 This game marks the first historical Player Character who is not an Assassin throughout most of the story, instead becoming one near the end.

 And Your Reward Is Clothes: Black Flag is unique for the number and range of alternative costumes.
-Edward's Assassin robes can be dyed various colors and he can get accessory cloaks and jackets; DLC provides more classical pirate outfits like Henry Morgan's Redingote, the Edward the Legend outfit, and Stede Bonnet's gentleman's outfit; you can unlock outfits like the Templar Armour and the Mayan Armour through side quests; and you can craft various hunter outfits.
+Edward's Assassin robes can get accessory cloaks and jackets; DLC provides more classical pirate outfits like Henry Morgan's Redingote, the Edward the Legend outfit, and Stede Bonnet's gentleman's outfit; you can unlock outfits like the Templar Armour and the Mayan Armour through side quests; and you can craft various hunter outfits.
 Buying a certain number of prior Assassin's Creed installments on XBox Live, PSN, or Steam, also unlocks the previous series protagonists' outfits.

 Animal Motifs: An in-story example.
 At one point the entirety of Aesop's Fable, "The Eagle and the Jackdaw" is retold in the game.
 It very obviously leads to Applicability on Edward's own story.
 Edward admits to naming his ship, the Jackdaw after a "sly bird" he loved to see as a boy.
 It comes to symbolize Edward's defiant over-reaching struggle to rise above his station, a "Jackdaw who'd have you believe he's an Eagle" or a "pirate who'd have you believe he's an Assassin".
 Years later, on his retirement, he names his son, who he wishes to raise as an Assassin, Haytham, Arabic for Young Eagle.